r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

 * Declared that the malware used by UNC2452 had the ability to shutdown upto 50 endpoint security agents; it is unclear if this ability was in SUNBURST or some other malware used in the attack
 * Advocated for mandatory information sharing on discovering unauthorized intrusions to a central government agency and for separating such reporting from breach disclosures (that carry additional investigation and liability concerns)

+#### Mar 4, 2021 [^feye20210304]
+* Announced a new second-stage backdoor - SUNSHUTTLE - found in some organizations compromised by UNC2452
+* Linked SUNSHUTTLE to UNC2452, but left room for revaluation

 ### References
 [^feye20201208]: [https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html](https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html)
 [^feye20201208-2]: [https://www.fireeye.com/blog/products-and-services/2020/12/fireeye-shares-details-of-recent-cyber-attack-actions-to-protect-community.html](https://www.fireeye.com/blog/products-and-services/2020/12/fireeye-shares-details-of-recent-cyber-attack-actions-to-protect-community.html)